hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/3-system_setup.rst

 .. figure:: figs/system_v2.png

-        The final fully "matured" system
+        The final fully "matured" system.
+Its a octahedral box, where water molecules shown as transparent surface, protein in gray cartoon, ions in light blue, flavin and OHP in yellow and cyan, respectively.